mmrahimi/study-accountability/README.md

 - **Token-based authentication** powered by Laravel Sanctum
 - **Full-text search** using Laravel Scout
 - **Streak system** to track continuous commitment and reset when a session is missed

+I may build a frontend for this in the future :)